 I find it curious that I develop a sense of guilt in admitting these things.
 I believe strongly in the importance of self-care and the need for quiet, restful periods of renewal.
 Yet something inside of me remains sympathetic to the lie that I should be capable of pouring myself out continuously without a need for rest or renewal.
 I seem to believe that the more I can do, the better I am; therefore, the more I feel a need for rest, the more disappointed God must be with me.
 I say I don’t believe that to be true, but my dismay at the emptiness of my own emotional well betrays me.

 I often find myself staring down into my dry well and wondering how I can fill it again, just enough to pour out and make it to the end of my day.
-I have tried the best of chocolate or caffeine therapy, but neither have done the trick.
+I have tried the best of chocolate or caffeine therapy, but neither has done the trick.
 I have done my best to muster up the last drops in my emotional well and then faked enough energy to make a phone call and satisfactorily cross an item off of my to-do list.
 Even if the other person was convinced by my performance (which I find unlikely, quite honestly), I feel frustrated by the dissonance within me.

 As my own efforts have failed to add any depth to my well, I have gently been led back to the source of living water.
 Initially, I felt I lacked the emotional strength even to face my Creator at the end of a day; I lacked the emotional energy to put into that relationship as well.
 But as my own efforts have left me wanting, my perspective has begun to shift.
 I do not need to gather my emotional reserves in order to come to the Lord; I go to Him as I am – weary and burdened – and He will fill me.